tilde-nlp/neasqc_wp6_qnlp_rc/README.md

 ##### Dataset formatting
 To run Beta 2, you must have a dataset in CSV format consisting of 3 columns:

-* 'class' - this column will contain the numbers that represents the class of each sentence (e.g. in binary classification, this could be 0 for a negative sentence, and 1 for a positive one).
+* `class` - this column will contain the numbers that represents the class of each sentence (e.g. in binary classification, this could be 0 for a negative sentence, and 1 for a positive one).
 The numbers should be in the range [0, C-1] where C is the total number of classes.

-* 'sentence' - this column will contain the natural language sentences that will be classified by the model.
+* `sentence` - this column will contain the natural language sentences that will be classified by the model.

-* 'reduced_embedding' - this column will contain the reduced fastText embeddings in standard vector format, i.e. [a,b,...,z]
+* `reduced_embedding` - this column will contain the reduced fastText embeddings in standard vector format, i.e. [a,b,...,z]

-Assuming you have a CSV file with the first two columns, if you want to generate the reduced fastText embeddings and add them to a new 'reduced_embedding' column, you can use our [generate_fasttext_dataset.py](/neasqc_wp61/data/data_processing/generate_fasttext_dataset.py) script.
+Assuming you have a CSV file with the first two columns, if you want to generate the reduced fastText embeddings and add them to a new `reduced_embedding` column, you can use our `generate_fasttext_dataset.py` script.
 Simply open the file, edit line 7 with the path to your CSV file, edit line 25 with your desired output path, then save and close.
 From the root of the repo do:
 ```
 cd neasqc_wp61/data/data_processing/
 ```